hrvthzslt/personal-site/content/posts/qmk-userspaces-and-a-silly-man/index.md

 This works technically, but it was causing one very annoying little warning.
 Since this symlink causes changes in the **QMK** sources, which is a git repository, every update yells at me with a `QMK is ready to go, but minor problems were found` message.
 Yuck! ...And overall, it feels like a hacky solution among hacks.

 When I was checking out the documentation, I found out that everything I tried to do is already available as a feature.
-I don't have to fork the whole firmware repository; I can create a _userspace_ repository.
+I don't have to fork the whole firmware repository; I can create an external _userspace_ repository.

 Credit to me: because of the symlinking method, I had already structured the files as needed, so my _userspace_-wide changes and custom _layouts_ were in the right place.
 The repository needed a `qmk.json` file, which contains information that helps the repository to be recognized as a _userspace_.